The Best Way to Spend One Day in Anchorage, Alaska

 How Far Is Downtown Anchorage From the Cruise Port?

 The majority of Alaskan cruises will dock at nearby ports such as Seward and Whittier.
-Whittier is about an hour and fifteen minute drive from Anchorage, while it takes about 2.5 hours to reach Anchorage from Seward.
-You can easily arrange transportation to Anchorage from either of these ports via bus.
+Whittier is about an hour and fifteen minutes' drive from Anchorage, while it takes about 2.5 hours to reach Anchorage from Seward.
+You can easily arrange transportation to Anchorage from either of these ports via your cruise ship.

 Powerline Pass Trail in the Chugach Mountains in Anchorage, Alaska.